SnydOfficial/pokeedm/README.md

 # Pokémon EDM

-This is a disassembly of Pokémon EDM. (+ OLD ASSEMBLY CODE TO MAKE A ROM HACK)
+This is a disassembly of Pokémon EDM.

 To set up the repository, see [**INSTALL.md**](INSTALL.md).